Advanced Studies in the New Testament

 This course provides the opportunity for students to study the background and literature of the Christian Scriptures, commonly referred to as the New Testament, at an advanced level.
 The course utilises the tools of Biblical scholarship to study in detail the four Gospels and letters of Paul, with some reference to other texts within the Christian canon.

-1. Demonstrate advanced knowledge of the historical, cultural and religious background of the Christian Scriptures.
+1. Demonstrate critical knowledge of the historical, cultural and religious background of the New Testament.

 2. Provide a narrative outline of the four Gospels and identify the situation and concerns of the communities whose lives they reflect.